-FBI offering $25,000 reward for info on suspect accused of burning Miami police car
+FBI offering $25,000 reward for info on suspect accused of burning Miami Police car

 The FBI announced they are offering a $25,000 reward for information leading to the arrest of the person responsible for setting the car ablaze on May 30.

+Investigators said the incident happened after a day of peaceful protests in Downtown Miami turned violent.

-The car was under Interstate 95 on the corner of Northwest Third Avenue and Fourth Street in Downtown Miami.
+The car was under Interstate 95 on the corner of Northwest Third Avenue and Fourth Street.

 No injuries were reported.